hannahkeenhaudin/python/README.md

 guessing_game.py - give user 6 chances to guess random number, telling them if too high or too low each guess

 jokes.py - ask user what type of joke they'd like and tell knock knock or cheese joke

+mark_grade.py - ask user for their % mark and convert to grade.
+Also ask for predicted grade and confirm if this met

 restaurant.py - ask user for pre order choices in a retaurant and confirm them back (using imbedded if statement).